 Whether your insurance claim was denied, underpaid, or if you were recently injured in a car accident in Florida, you don’t need to navigate the complicated injury claim process alone.

 Our expert legal team at Herman & Wells is well-versed in tackling the many nuances of insurance companies, and we’re here to fight for you, from our complimentary initial consultation to the courtroom.
-Call (727) 821-3195 and you’ll be connected with an experienced personal injury attorney like Lauren.
+Call (727) 821-3195 and you’ll be connected with one of our experienced personal injury attorneys.